Chdata/CustomWeapons2/README.md

 - Add lots of confirmation messages such as "Unequipped Weapon Name".
 - Split menus by weapon slot.
 - Fix every weapon with invisible viewmodels...???
+- Fix this botkiller nonsense that was fixed in VSH a year ago.

 <hr>